disha2sinha/Object-Oriented-Programming-in-Java/README.md

 **FOLDER:[super KEYWORD](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/tree/master/Super%20keyword):**

-**Code1:[superWithConstructor.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Super%20keyword/superWithConstructor.java):** 'super' keyword can also be used to access the parent class constructor.'super' can call both parametric as well as non parametric constructors depending upon the situation.
+**Code1:[superWithConstructor.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Super%20keyword/superWithConstructor.java):** 'super' keyword can also be used to access the parent class constructor.'super' can call both parametric as well as non parametric constructors depending upon the situation.This code is also an example of **Constructor chaining with super()** discussed above.

 **Code2:[superWithMethods.java](https://github.com/disha2sinha/Object-Oriented-Programming-in-Java/blob/master/Super%20keyword/superWithMethods.java):** A program to illustrate that whenever a parent and child class have same named methods then to resolve ambiguity we use super keyword.